 Your doctor will ask you about your symptoms and do a physical exam.
-He or she may order a chest X-ray and a blood test.
+He or she may order a chest X-ray and a complete blood count (CBC).
 This is usually enough for your doctor to know if you have pneumonia.
 You may need more tests if you have bad symptoms, are an older adult, or have other health problems.
-In general, the sicker you are, the more tests you will have.
+In general, the sicker you are, the more tests you may need.

 Your doctor may also test mucus from your lungs to find out if bacteria are causing your pneumonia.
 Finding out what is causing your pneumonia can help your doctor choose the best treatment for you.

 How is it treated?

 If pneumonia is caused by bacteria, your doctor will give you antibiotics.
 These almost always cure pneumonia caused by bacteria.
 Be sure to take the antibiotics exactly as instructed.
 Do not stop taking them just because you feel better.
 You need to take the full course of antibiotics.

 Pneumonia can make you feel very sick.
 But after you take antibiotics, you should start to feel much better.
 Call your doctor if you do not start to feel better after 2 to 3 days of antibiotics.
 Call your doctor right away if you feel worse.

 There are things you can do to feel better during your treatment.
 Get plenty of rest and sleep, and drink lots of liquids.
 Do not smoke.
 If your cough keeps you awake at night, talk to your doctor about using cough medicine.